-Due to the nature of our collaboration with Merck and the timing of related revenue recognition, our revenue has fluctuated from period to period in the past and we expect that it will continue to fluctuate in 2023 given the substantial decrease in the level of funding we will receive from Merck in 2023.
-After December 31, 2023, we expect funding, and revenue recognized, from Merck to be minimal.
+Due to the nature of our collaboration with Merck, the timing of related revenue recognition and the substantial decrease in the level of funding we received from Merck in 2023, our revenue has fluctuated from period to period in the past.
+In the first half of 2024, we expect funding, and related party revenue, from Merck to be minimal.
+We do not expect the research program term of the collaboration to be extended and accordingly we do not expect any funding from Merck thereafter.